Not ready or don't want to quit smoking?

 - Visit your nearest emergency department or contact 911 if you feel it is a life-threatening emergency.

-Vape devices and batteries should be stored and used according to the manufacturer’s instructions.
-Charging devices with internal batteries using a rapid phone charger can compromise the device.
-Storing batteries improperly or using damaged batteries can cause injuries.
+Vape devices and batteries should be stored and used according to the manufacturer's instructions.
+For example, charging devices with internal batteries using a rapid phone charger can compromise.
+In addition, storing batteries improperly or using damaged batteries can cause injuries.

 Never operate any vaping device if you are not familiar with its safety instructions.

 Call us at 204-774-5501 or send us an email.